muhammadfarhankt/Data-Structures-Algoithms-Resource-for-Beginners/README.md

 <details>
 	<summary> <strong> Hash Maps </strong> </summary>

-1. [`1089.
-Duplicate Zeros`](./Golang/Leetcode%201089.%20Duplicate%20Zeros.go):  Given a fixed-length integer array arr, duplicate each occurrence of zero, shifting the remaining elements to the right.
+1. [`217.
+Contains Duplicate`](./Golang/Leetcode%20217%20Contains%20Duplicate.go): Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.
 </details>

 <details>